pingcap/tidb-operator/en/deploy-tidb-from-kubernetes-gke.md

 It takes you through the following steps:

 - Launch a new 3-node Kubernetes cluster (optional)
-- Install the Helm package manager for Kubernetes
-- Deploy the TiDB Operator
-- Deploy your first TiDB cluster
+- Deploy TiDB Operator and your first TiDB cluster
 - Connect to the TiDB cluster
 - Scale out the TiDB cluster
+- Access the Grafana dashboard
+- Destroy the TiDB cluster
 - Shut down the Kubernetes cluster (optional)

 > **Warning:**